![]() |

 nodiscard |

-Accept an incoming client connection, waiting up to the specified timeout.
+Accept an incoming client connection, waiting up to the specified timeout and applying socket tuning options.

-Internally, this method uses waitReady(timeoutMillis) (which uses select()) to wait for readiness, then calls acceptBlocking() with the resolved buffer sizes.
-If the timeout expires with no client, a SocketTimeoutException is thrown.
+Internally, this method uses waitReady(timeoutMillis) (based on select()) to wait for readiness and then calls acceptBlocking() with the resolved parameters.

 |